ahoorab/BPMS-Leshan-with-RPi/README.md

 ## Characteristics of the System
 ```
-•   The Raspberry Pi is the Lightweight M2M client and sends to the server with the temperature value.
+•   The Raspberry Pi is the Lightweight M2M client and sends to the server with the temperature value every 5 seconds.
 •   The Laptop application is the Lightweight M2M server that can read and observe the sensor value.
 •   If the value exceeds a specific limit, the server then sends a message to the client to turn on a LED,the status of which the server can also read and observe.
 ```